top of page

 (w/recorded reading)

 I'm excited to announce that my autobiographical poem "The Steps" has been published—together with a thoughtful Q&A and audio recording of me reading the poem—by the phenomenal poetry education & advocacy org, Brooklyn Poets.
-It's an honor to have been selected as the December 5th, 2022 Poet of the Week, and to have my poem housed as part of this incredible, longstanding online feature.
-I'm so grateful to Founder Jason Koo, the editors, and entire staff at Brooklyn Poets; this feature is a deeply touching way to close out not only the year, but a beautiful first season spent teaching a weekly drop-in class as part of their fierce educational programming.
+It's an honor to have been selected as the December 5th, 2022 Poet of the Week, and to have my poem housed as part of this marvelous, longstanding online feature.
+I'm so grateful to the editors of Poet of the Week, and the entire staff at Brooklyn Poets—this publication is a deeply touching way to close not only the year, but a beautiful debut season of teaching a weekly class as part of their fierce educational programming.

 BKP_PotW_wLogo.png